 Nerves in the Lumbar Spine

 Along with the vertebrae and discs, there are five lumbar spinal nerves L1 through L5.
 They exit through the small holes in the vertebrae, emerging out of the spine at the nerve roots.
 Then they travel down each leg and are formed by sensory and motor fibers.
 Sensory fibers send messages to your brain when you feel pain.
-Whilst, motor fibers receive messages from the brain to prompt an action.
+While motor fibers receive messages from the brain to prompt an action.

 The lumbar spinal nerves increase in size progressively and perform functions, such as: